 When students choose to attend IPoly, it is expected that they will not miss classes or activities.
-Truancy is defined as an unexcused absence or arriving late to a class/activity after 30 minutes without a valid written/phone excuse from a parent/guardian or IPoly staff member.
+Truancy is defined as an unexcused absence or arriving to a class/activity more than 30 minutes late without a valid written/phone excuse from a parent/guardian or IPoly staff member.